rcgsheffield/urban_flows/defra_sos_kvp/README.md

 The code works by initializing a HTTP session with the server and running a query to retrieve data using a temporal filter.
 The response XML is parsed to get a collection of `Observation` objects, each of which has contains data values for a certain physical location (`Station`) and metric (`SamplingFeature` or observed property).
 For more information about these objects, see the DEFRA [Spatial Object Register](https://uk-air.defra.gov.uk/data/so/about/).

-The data is filtered to a fixed list of `SamplingFeature` items in order to filter geographically.
+The data are filtered to a fixed list of `SamplingFeature` items in order to filter geographically.
 The output columns are fixed to ensure consistent data shape.

 The data are loaded into a Pandas data frame to be cleaned and aggregated ready for output.
 The output is ready for the UFO script which converts into NetCDF format.

 ### Updating sampling features

-Data is retrieved from a fixed list of stations/detectors as defined in `settings.SAMPLING_FEATURES`.
+Data are retrieved from a fixed list of stations/detectors as defined in `settings.SAMPLING_FEATURES`.
 To get an updated list of sampling features, run `python metadata.py --features` which will find all sensors within the area specified by `settings.REGION_OF_INTEREST`.

 ### Retrieving metadata